douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * ento - entity
 * entrepreni - to undertake
 * entreprenisto - entrepreneur
-* entrepreno - enterprise
+* entrepreno - enterprise; venture
 * entute - in total
 * entuziasmulo - buff
 * enui - to bore
 * enumi - to enumerate
+* envolvaĵo - wrapper
-* envolvi - to envelop
+* envolvi - to envelop; to wrap
 * enzimo - enzyme
 * enĉerigo - enclosure
 * enŝovi - to insert; to slide in